 Madeira Adventures and Activities

 Madeira, with its unique topography, is renowned for its levada walks, offering over 2,000 km of trails that cater to all levels of hikers.
 The rugged coastline is also an excellent spot for hiking and coasteering.
 The sunrise hike from Pico do Arieiro to Pico Ruivo is spectacular.
-Beyond these hikes, some of the activities you can enjoy in Madeira are:
+Beyond these hikes, some of Madeira’s top things to do are:

 Culinary Delights